-And if they get worse?
+And if it gets worse?
 Consult a doctor immediately.
-Mild symptoms can easily progress to anaphylaxis, a life-threatening allergic reaction.11
+Mild symptoms can easily progress to anaphylaxis, a life-threatening allergic reaction.7

 It’s possible to enjoy peanuts without dealing with unpleasant side effects.
 Eat them in moderation, just like everything else!
 But if you’re allergic, play it safe and always check food packaging.
 Don’t hesitate to double check at restaurants, too.